icarito/physics-with-xo/14_experimental_activities.md

 3. Readings of these sensors should be done with Sugar Activities, or else Linux software included in the images (for example, Audacity).

-4. Programming must be integrated with a perspective of an introduction to programing.
+4. Programming must be integrated with a perspective of an introduction to programming.

-Because of this, the Project must be considered and introduction of physical measurements with a DA interface; under no circumstances is it meant to substitute equipment manufactured for that purpose.
+Because of this, the Project must be considered and introduction to physical measurements with a DA interface; under no circumstances is it meant to substitute equipment manufactured for that purpose.

 ## Experimental Activities